 Investment Fees Mean Even More if You’re an Active Trader

-Investment fees these matter even if you are a self-directed investor who does not make use of professional investment management services.
+Investment fees matter even if you are a self-directed investor who does not make use of professional investment management services.
 The fees just take a different form.
 Instead of the service charging you an annual investment management fee based on a percentage of your portfolio, the primary cost is transaction fees.

 Here’s where a difference of just a few dollars per transaction can matter.
 And if you are an active trader, they matter a lot.